acmiitr/KSOS/readme.md

 # KSOS

 This repository contains the code for the operating system, **KSOS**, developed by the members of [ IIT Roorkee ACM Student Chapter](http://iitr.acm.org).
-To know more about the development journey from the beginning, read our [blog](https://kssuraaj28.github.io) written by Suraaj!
+Get a prebuilt version of the latest release of KSOS [here](https://github.com/acmiitr/KSOS/raw/dev/disk.img)!

-In the future, we will be releasing blogs highlighting the different aspects of KSOS, so the best is yet to come.
-Stay tuned!
+To know more about the development journey from the beginning, read our [blog](https://medium.com/@acmiitr/journey-to-the-core-of-the-computer-df40421acb1c) written by Suraaj.
+In the future, we will be releasing blogs highlighting the different core aspects of KSOS, so stay tuned!

 ![You asked for it!](https://i.imgur.com/K23dkge.gif)